Keʻelikōlani: Line of succession by Order in Council with Kamehameha III

-On June 29, 1844, an "Order in Council of His Majesty King Kamehameha III" designated the first 15 eligible royals with first rights to the throne.
-This small pool of individuals became pre-emptory heirs in the absence of a constitutional appointment of a successor to the throne.
-A full list with one additional name was printed in 1847 by the Polynesian, the official government journal; Moses Kekuaiwa, Jane Loeau, Alexander Liholiho, Abigail Maheha, James Kaliokalani, Mary Paaaina, David Kalakaua, Lydia Kamakaeha, Lot Kamehameha, Bernice Pauahi, William C. Lunalilo, Elizabeth Kekaaniau, Peter Y. Kaeo, Emma Rooke, William Kinau Pitt, Victoria Kamamalu Keʻelikōlani was not included in the line of succession.
+On June 29, 1844, an "Order in Council of His Majesty King Kamehameha III" designated the 15 eligible royals with rights to the throne.
+This pool of individuals became presumed heirs in the absence of a constitutional appointment of a successor to the throne.
+A full list with one additional name was printed in 1847 by the Polynesian, the official government journal; Moses Kekuaiwa, Jane Loeau, Alexander Liholiho, Abigail Maheha, James Kaliokalani, Mary Paaaina, David Kalakaua, Lydia Kamakaeha, Lot Kamehameha, Bernice Pauahi, William C. Lunalilo, Elizabeth Kekaaniau, Peter Y. Kaeo, Emma Rooke, William Kinau Pitt, and Victoria Kamamalu.
+Keʻelikōlani was not included in this line of succession, although her son was.